InnovareSIP/CustomerSuccessScorecard/README.md

 this will install all required modules for the script to run

-Obtain your Big Query service account keys by following this guide https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries rename file to bqkeys.json and move to the config folder of this scripts directory
+Obtain your Big Query service account keys by following this guide and save it to your local machine. https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries Rename the file to bqkeys.json and move it to the /config folder of this scripts directory

-Create a db.ini and edit it to include the following information and configure it to connect to your database
+Create a config.ini in the /config directory.
+Edit the file to include the following information in order to configure it to connect to your databases.
+You only need to configure the databases you would like to connect to ie if you would only like to connect only to a local database this file only needs to the \[local\] section to be configured.

 \[local\]
-host=
-user=
-passwrd=
+host=\[local host\]
+user=\[local user\]
+passwrd=\[local password\]

 \[staging\]
-host=
-user=
-passwrd=
+host=\[staging host\]
+user=\[staging user\]
+passwrd=\[staging password\]

 \[production\]
-host=
-user=
-password=
+host=\[production host\]
+user=\[production username\]
+passwrd=\[production password\]

 # Running the script
-The script takes you arguments: \[name of the enviroment you want to connect to\] \[name of database to copy\]
+The script requires two arguments in order to run: \[name of the enviroment you want to connect to\] \[name of database to copy\]
+Example:
 \> py datagenerate.py local mock_data_db

-This would copy all tables from your local mock_data_db and upload them to big query inside of the dataset mock_data_db
+This would copy all tables from your local mock_data_db and upload them to big query inside of the dataset mock_data_db.
+Local CSV files would be saved to the /output folder of the scripts directory